sigoden/aichat/README.md

   ...
 ```

-Refer to the [config.example.yaml](config.example.yaml) file for a complete list of configuration options.
+The [config.example.yaml](./config.example.yaml) file provides a comprehensive list of all configuration options with detailed explanations.
+You'll find information on each option's meaning, default value, relevant documentation, and customization guidance.

-## Command line
+## Command-Line

 ```
 Usage: aichat [OPTIONS] [TEXT]...